VISEGRAD BLOG: Poland's future depends on President Duda

 There is also the thorny question of how the EU Commission would respond to a constitutional showdown in Poland.
 Would it back the new pro-EU government or would it say that constitutional proprieties must be respected, even if the institutions were established improperly and with the aim of entrenching PiS rule?
 Turning a blind eye to an incoming government's unconstitutional acts would certainly be used by Law and Justice as proof that the EU's rule of law complaints were just political attacks.

+Radical right-wing populists such as Orban and Kaczynski believe they represent the people against the corrupt old elites and that they must win control of the state and exclude all other political groups from any stake in power.
+This means that once they win power they destroy pluralism, hollow out democracy and make it very difficult for centrists to remove them.
+Poland will now be a test case of how to reconquer the state and rebuild a liberal democracy.

-Wisniewski argues that the incoming government might actually be able to use the EU to end the potential looming domestic logjam, by appealing problematic issues to the European courts, which should have primacy in assessing key issues of the rule of law.
+Wisniewski argues that the incoming government might actually be able to use the EU in this process, by appealing problematic issues to the European courts, which should have primacy in assessing key issues of the rule of law.

 “You can use the EU as a source of judgement, legal advice, problem solving,” he says. “[Former European Council chief] Tusk has huge authority in Brussels.
 Pushing problems to the international level would help Tusk.”